TommyLau/docker-ocserv/README.md

 # docker-ocserv

 docker-ocserv is an OpenConnect VPN Server boxed in a Docker image built by [Tommy Lau](mailto:tommy@gen-new.com).
+Maintained by Kevin Coakley (https://github.com/kevincoakley).

+## Update on Oct 29, 2020

+Update to version 0.12.6 and use Alpine 3.12.1 as base image

 ## Update on Aug 31, 2017